-Alarm Raised Over Anti-LGBTQ Army Secretary Pick
+Mark of Distinction

 Ross turned 73 last month, and I truly hope the lady owns it, because if that’s what a septuagenarian looks like, I say bring it.
 How high did I jump at the chance to interview her, when it arose?
 Ain’t no mountain…

 DAVID NOH: Your voice is a miracle.
-Do you do anything to care for it, vocalize or coach or does it just come naturally?
+Do you do anything to care for it, vocalize or a coach, or does it just come naturally?

 DIANA ROSS: That is so sweet of you.
 It’s a wonderful compliment.
 I do think, vocally, my voice has my heart in it.
 I do try to care for my vocal cords gently.
 I like tea and local honey.